-Once you try this quick and easy mango salsa, you may not buy store-bought again.
+Once you try this quick and easy mango jalapeño dip (aka salsa), you may not buy store-bought again.
 With just 5 ingredients, this mango salsa recipe packs a bold, tasty punch.
 The combination of flavors is sublime!
 Beautiful as a salad or main dish topping as well as a dip.
 This recipe is vegan, salt-free, refined sugar-free, oil-free, and satisfies a whole food plant-based lifestyle.
 Ready in only 10 minutes!

-My daughter and I came up with this recipe to help her Spanish class celebrate Cinco de Mayo.
+My daughter and I came up with this dip/salsa to help her Spanish class celebrate Cinco de Mayo.
 It was such a hit!

 I'll say it again: the flavor.
 This combination of fresh ingredients is so hard to resist!